ethereum-pocr/whitepaper/whitepaper.md

 ### 8.2 Nodes
 A node willing to enter the consensus will need to make itself known to the community and get approved by more than half of the community of nodes.

-A node entering the consensus will also need to be given a carbon footprint by one of the authorized auditors.
+A node entering the consensus will also need to be given a environmental footprint by one of the authorized auditors.
 It can sollicit one or several auditors to get a quote to have its node assessed and can get this assessment done at any time before or after entering the consensus.
-But the node will only start earning new crypto units or transaction fees after both steps are performed (being enrolled in the consensus and being given a carbon footprint).
+But the node will only start earning new crypto units or transaction fees after both steps are performed (being enrolled in the consensus and being given a environmental footprint).

 Once a node is starting to earn crypto units it will naturally compare itself against the rest of the nodes to see if it can improve its setup and earn more crypto.
 It will then again sollicit auditors (the same or another one) to have new assessment of its node.